Alternatives to Ultrasonic Welding

-Because ultrasonic welding is a vibratory process, it often generates a fine dust.
+- Cleanliness requirements: Because ultrasonic welding is a vibratory process, it often generates fine dust.
 This is also called particulate.
-If you have a welding application where cleanliness is imperative, laser welding or IR welding might be a good option for you.
+If you have a welding application where cleanliness is imperative, laser welding or IR welding could be better options.

-Staking applications.
+- Staking applications.
 With multi-point staking applications, you have to balance the number of generators with cycle time.
 Each generator is expensive, so you want to limit how many you buy, but the fewer generators, the longer it will take to stake your part.
 Consider using InfraStake or nanoSTAKE.
-Both technologies are clean and precise and will stake all the locations at the same time.
+Both technologies are clean and precise and will stake all locations simultaneously.

 - Soft materials: Ultrasonic welding works by vibrating and creating molecular friction in the parts you are joining.
 If those parts are soft, like PP (polypropylene), this can be a challenge.
 Soft materials do a poor job of transmitting vibratory energy from the horn into the weld joint.
 You could try hot-plate welding or IR welding.